-BUILDABLE AREA - That portion of a building site, exclusive of the required yard areas, on which a structure or building improvement may be erected.
+BUILDABLE AREA - That portion of a lot, exclusive of required setback areas and buffers, in which a building or structure may be erected.

-BUILDING - Any structure designed or intended for the support, enclosure, shelter or protection of persons, domestic animals, or property.
-For purposes of determining exterior measurements or footprint in order to locate the setback line, "building" shall include all attached structures such as open or closed porches, carports, garages, balconies, stairways and other similar structures.
+BUILDING - Any structure with walls and a roof designed or intended for the continuous support, enclosure, shelter or protection of persons, domestic animals, or property.
+For purposes of determining exterior measurements or footprint in order to locate the setback line, "building"

+includes all attached structures such as open or closed porches, carports, garages, balconies, stairways and other similar structures.
 See "Setback."